The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Various notions of singular hyper-K ahler varieties

 \section{Various notions of singular hyper-K\"ahler varieties}

 Many of the important properties of compact hyper-K\"ahler manifolds have been generalized to singular settings.
-However, there seem to be many natural frameworks to define the notion of singular hyper-K\"ahler varieties.
-To make our discussion less ambiguous, here we collect some definitions of singular hyper-K\"ahler varieties and compare them.
-Our main references are \cite{bak-lehn18}, \cite{sch20} and \cite{menet20}.
+There are several definitions of singular hyper-K\"ahler varieties in the current literature.
+To make our discussion less ambiguous, we collect some definitions and compare them.
+Our main references are \cite{bak-lehn22}, \cite{sch20} and \cite{menet20}.

 If $X$ is a normal complex space, then its sheaf of reflexive $k$-forms is defined to be the reflexive closure of the sheaf of $k$-forms $\Omega_X^{[k]} = (\Omega_X^k)^{\vee\vee}$, or equivalently $\Omega_X^{[k]} = j_* \Omega_{X_{\operatorname{reg}}}^k$ where $j : X_{\operatorname{reg}} \hookrightarrow X$ is the smooth locus of $X$.
 A quasi-\'etale morphism is a morphism \'etale outside of a codimension $\ge 2$ closed subvariety.